FWGS/xash3d-fwgs/README.md

 1) Copy engine binaries to some directory.
 2) Copy `valve` directory from [Half-Life](https://store.steampowered.com/app/70/HalfLife/) to directory with engine binaries.
 If your CPU is NOT x86 compatible or you're running 64-bit version of the engine, you may want to compile [Half-Life SDK](https://github.com/FWGS/hlsdk-portable).
-This repository contains our fork of HLSDK and restored source code for some of the mods.
-Not all of them, of course.
+This repository contains our fork of HLSDK and restored source code for Half-Life expansions and some mods.
 You still needed to copy `valve` directory as all game resources located there.
 3) Run the main executable (`xash3d.exe` or AppImage).